hammlab/bilevel-penalty/README.md

-# Penalty Method for Bilevel Optimization
+# Penalty Method for Deep Bilevel Optimization

 In this reporsitory we present the code used to generate the results for all the experiments in the paper titled <br><b> "Penalty Method for Inversion-Free Deep Bilevel Optimization"</b>